-- the application of professional scepticism; and - supervision and review of the audit work performed, assist to enhance the effectiveness of an audit procedure and of its application and reduce the possibility that an auditor might select an inappropriate audit procedure, misapply an appropriate audit procedure, or misinterpret the audit results.
+- A45.
+Detection risk relates to the nature, timing, and extent of the auditor's procedures that are determined by the auditor to reduce audit risk to an acceptably low level.
+It is therefore a function of the effectiveness of an audit procedure and of its application by the auditor.
+Matters such as: - adequate planning; - proper assignment of personnel to the engagement team; - the application of professional skepticism; and - supervision and review of the audit work performed, assist to enhance the effectiveness of an audit procedure and of its application and reduce the possibility that an auditor might select an inappropriate audit procedure, misapply an appropriate audit procedure, or misinterpret the audit results.

 A46.
-ISA (UK) 300 (Revised June 2016)19 and ISA (UK) 330 (Revised July 2017) establish requirements and provide guidance on planning an audit of financial statements and the auditor's responses to assessed risks.
+ISA (UK) 300 (Revised June 2016) and ISA (UK) 330 (Revised July 2017) establish requirements and provide guidance on planning an audit of financial statements and the auditor's responses to assessed risks.
 Detection risk, however, can only be reduced, not eliminated, because of the inherent limitations of an audit.
 Accordingly, some detection risk will always exist.